Here are some useful FAQs to help you prepare for Your Start at Esher in September 2025.

 Q: If I don’t have any lessons, do I have to stay at College?

 Students are expected to attend all timetabled sessions and activities.
 However allocated periods of private study can either be taken at home or in College.
-We have two Learning Resource Centres at College where you can work both individually or in groups.
+We have two Learning Resource Centres where you can work both individually or in groups.

 Q: How many free periods will I have?